The view of Parque Central in Havana from Iberostar Parque central rooftop bar and restaurant, on a bright sunny day.

 Galiano 212 rooftop bar for late nights

-This bar has an indoor area that is more like a club, all red and dark, and with an elegant bar and a dance floor.
-But one floor up from this nightly den, there is also an intimate but airy rooftop bar.
+Galeaon 212 has an indoor area on the second floor that is more like a club, all red and dark, and with an elegant bar and a dance floor.
+But one floor up from this nightly den, you find this airy rooftop bar.

 Although there is not really a dance floor here on the rooftop bar, you can definitely do a swing if you want to.
 Everyone else does.
 This is Cuba, after all!